Saturday, May 21, 2011

 2008: Lou Pearlman, the music executive responsible for creating both the Backstreet Boys and 'N Sync, was sentenced to 25 years in federal prison for a long-running scam that swindled thousands of people out of their life savings.
 Many victims were in their 70's and 80's and lost everything.

-2010: Bono of U2 underwent emergency spinal surgery after being injured prior to a tour.
+2010: Bono of U2 underwent emergency spinal surgery in Munich, Germany after being injured prior to a tour.

 Born This Day: